-An explosive report into Tasmania's school system's response to child sexual abuse has found that school reputation and financial loss were put above the interests of children who were abused by paedophile teachers.
+An explosive report into the Tasmanian state school system's response to child sexual abuse has found that school reputation and financial loss were put above the interests of children who were abused by pedophile teachers.

-The report provides details of an independent inquiry into the education department's responses to child sexual abuse since the 1960s, which was undertaken by child abuse expert Professor Stephen Smallbone and legal expert Professor Tim McCormack.
+The report provides details of an independent inquiry into the Education Department's responses to child sexual abuse since the 1960s, which was undertaken by child abuse expert Professor Steven Smallbone and legal expert Professor Tim McCormack.

-They found that paedophile teachers were transferred to different schools despite parents, teachers and principals opposing the transfers.
+They found that pedophile teachers were transferred to different schools despite parents, teachers and principals opposing the transfers.

 "We have found it deeply disturbing that, as concerns, complaints and ineffectual responses literally piled up in DoE's records, serial abusers ... were not just allowed to keep teaching for decades, but that DoE leaders and others so wilfully disregarded the obvious risks and harms to students," they said.